 Let me share a few tips that will help ease your fears and educate you more on the subject.

-Another note- once the flour mixture is added, do not overmix!
-This will always result in a tough cake regardless of the flour used but is important when it comes to whole wheat flour.
+- Don't overmix- Once the flour mixture is added, mix until combined, then stop.
+Don't worry about every small lump in the batter.
+This will always result in a tough cake regardless of the flour used, but it is especially important when it comes to whole wheat flour.

-The last tip- I always hear people saying you need to add in more hydration with wheat flour, which is true, but in the case of cakes, cookies, muffins, etc. Baking time is much more important.
+- Be mindful of bake time- I always hear people saying you need to add in more hydration with wheat flour, which is true, but in the case of cakes, cookies, muffins, etc., baking time is much more critical.
+All baked goods will continue to bake even after they are removed from the oven, and this is called carry-over cooking.
+This is important to understand when baking with whole-grain flour.

-They will absorb more liquid, so if you bake it perfectly in the oven, it will continue to bake after it is taken out and become dry.
+Whole grain flour will absorb more liquid, so if you bake them perfectly in the oven, they will continue to bake after it is taken out and become dry.

 How do you solve this?
-Under bake just slightly.
-This recipe and the times given are designed with this in mind!
+Underbake just slightly.
+This pound cake recipe and the times given are designed with this in mind!

 Other Cranberry Recipes